jasmin-software/dotnet_a2a_workshop/3. A2A Agent Implementation/README.md

 ### CalendarTool.cs

 The `CalendarTool` has the smarts to carry out two related tasks.
 It can:
-- Get all events that fall on a specific date
+- Get all events on a specific date
-- Create an event given: the event title, start time, end time, event location (optional), and event description (optionsl)
+- Create an event with a given event title, start time, end time (and optionally event location and event description)

 ```C#
 using System.ComponentModel;